 Leonard: To my bedroom so I can take everything off but those glasses.
 And maybe the boots!

 - The Smurfette Principle: In the first three seasons, when she was the only female lead.
-Afterwards, Amy and Bernadette were added to the main cast.
+Afterward, Amy and Bernadette were added to the main cast.

-- Spoiled Brat: Most notably in Season 7, where she frequently throws tantrums and storms off whenever Leonard points out that she's made a bad decision (such as turning down an paid role in a B-Movie, when she doesn't have a job and needs the money, getting drunk and having a Vegas Wedding with Zack) .
-She also has elements of Entitled Bastard and Pretty Freeloader (helping herself to the guys food, and gets Leonard a birthday present with money that she stole out of his wallet note ), sulks like a toddler when people point out her character flaws.
-She also admits to starting rumors about other aspiring actresses, to narrow down competition to win roles.
+- Spoiled Brat: Most notably in Season 7, where she frequently throws tantrums and storms off whenever Leonard points out that she's made a bad decision (such as turning down a paid role in a B-Movie, when she doesn't have a job and needs the money, getting drunk and having a Vegas Wedding with Zack).
+She also has elements of Entitled Bastard and Pretty Freeloader (helping herself to the guy's food, and gets Leonard a birthday present with money that she stole out of his wallet note ), sulks like a toddler when people point out her character flaws.
+She also admits to starting rumors about other aspiring actresses, to narrow down the competition to win roles.

 Leonard: What?
 No!
 Of course not.
 Why?

 Penny: Because she's pretty and she's smart.
 And when you talk about work, she doesn't have to go home and look up words in the dictionary to understand what you said.